Chiropteman Objects

 The protagonist, with and without the mask/helmet

 This 'Batman' has a different background than Bruce Wayne.
 He knows how to handle a fight, but is not a martial arts master.
-He will avoid physical violence whenever he can but will be effective and direct when he needs to confront someone.
+He moves with grace and precision, but will use dodges, stealth, deception and the advantages of his helmet to resolve physical conflicts.

 He is a top-level investigator and an expert in criminalistics and criminology, as well as a forensic doctor.
 His is, ultimately, a more intellectual profile, solving cases through investigative means, generally from the shadows, although the GCPD tolerate his incursions due to his effectiveness.
 He is unofficially considered a special agent of the city.